The Six Perfections

 Registration

 Suggested Donation: $40 for the entire weekend or $25 for a single day.
-You may register online or in person at the center.

 Your generous donations are essential for the continuation of programs like this.
 No one turned away due to lack of funds.